18F/api-standards/README.md

 Users of SOAP web services need documentation, just like REST users.
 GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your SOAP web service.

 ## Future Topics
-Several additional API related topics continue to emerge and will be considered for future API standards.
+Several additional API related topics continue to emerge and will be considered for future updates to these standards.

 That list includes:
 * Microservices